zeroc-ice/ice/csharp/BuildInstructionsWindows.md

 ## NuGet Packages

-To create a NuGet package for the distribution, use the following command:
+To create a NuGet package for the distribution, open a Visual Studio command promp and run the following command:
 ```
 msbuild msbuild\ice.proj /t:NuGetPack
 ```

 This will create `zeroc.ice.net\zeroc.ice.net.nupkg`.

+NuGet packages build with Visual Studio 2013 or Visual Studio 2015 will only include .NET Framework 4.5 assemblies, packages build with Visual Studio 2017 will include both .NET Standard 2.0 assemblies and .NET Framework 4.5 assemblies.

 [1]: https://zeroc.com/distributions/ice
 [2]: https://blogs.msdn.microsoft.com/dotnet/2017/08/14/announcing-net-standard-2-0